 Now that we have defined two main users, it is much easier to decide on the required functionalities.
-To start with, a telehealth software developer deals with complex systems of integrated modules including separate applications for doctors and patients.
-It would be the obvious thing that app features are chosen according to user roles in healthcare.
+To start with, a telehealth software developer deals with complex systems of integrated modules, including separate applications for doctors and patients.
+It would be an obvious thing that app features are chosen according to user roles in healthcare.
 So let’s outline the most common features for both of these eHealth applications.

 TELEHEALTH FEATURES FOR PATIENTS

-It is important to develop functional and user-centered software that will cover the patients’ needs and be oriented on their convenience and accessibility.
+It is important to develop functional and user-centered software that will cover the patient’s needs and be oriented on their convenience and accessibility.
 Both healthcare providers and development teams have to anticipate customer requirements and meet them with the following functionalities.

-Besides containing general information like name, age, or address, patients need to have access to data on last visits, lab orders and results, prescriptions, treatment guides, etc. It is always great to add the search for insurance providers to check if the patient is covered or the employer section as many of them reimburse costs for video visits as well.
+Besides containing general information like name, age, or address, patients need to have access to data on last visits, lab orders, results, prescriptions, treatment guides, etc. It is always great to add the search for insurance providers to check if the patient is covered or the employer section as many of them reimburse costs for video visits as well.

 List of the doctors

 The great search engine allows patients to find the required specialists just in a few clicks.
 Firstly, doctors need to be categorized by specialty, current availability, and location.
-It isn’t just convenient that the patient can schedule the follow-up appointment in a clinic but it can be limited by state laws like in the US.
+It isn’t just convenient that the patient can schedule the follow-up appointment in a clinic, but it can be limited by state laws like in the US.
 Doctors licensed in certain states can’t serve the patient from others until they get their licenses as well.
-Specialists’ rates via patient feedback are a great addition to improve the quality and transparency of the services.
+Specialists’ rates via patient feedback are a great addition to improving the quality and transparency of the services.

 Video and audio calls

 Real-time interaction enables medical practitioners to serve at a distance.
-That is an efficient solution for primary, preventative or chronic care.
+That is an efficient solution for primary, preventative, or chronic care.
 It is important to understand that making a call via telehealth video conferencing software is completely different from the regular telecommunication app.
-Each transmission is secure and HIPAA compliant as it has to be during the in-person visit.
+Each transmission is secure and HIPAA compliant, as it has to be during the in-person visit.

-eHealth application by default should not only provide patients with the effective ways of diagnostics and treatment prescription but also a convenient way to follow doctor’s recommendations.
+eHealth application by default should not only provide patients with effective ways of diagnostics and treatment prescription but also a convenient way to follow doctor’s recommendations.
 This functionality aims at assisting patients while they undergo treatment.
-Besides the detailed doctors’ guidance, automatic reminders are sent every time patients have to take pills, do exercises, run lab tests and have the next check with the doctor.
+Besides the detailed doctors’ guidance, automatic reminders are sent every time patients have to take pills, do exercises, run lab tests, and have the next check with the doctor.
 It ensures better patient engagement and helps the medical staff monitor the changes and improvements in patient health conditions.

 Integration with other eHealth applications

 If the app synchronizes with other applications, gathered data becomes a valuable source that helps medical personnel make a more accurate diagnosis.
-For example, HealthKit application reads and writes the health data like temperature, blood pressure, oxygen saturation, blood glucose.
+For example, the HealthKit application reads and writes the health data like temperature, blood pressure, oxygen saturation, and blood glucose.
 Permitting to share it with the primary care provider allows them to monitor patients’ conditions regularly.

 TELEHEALTH FEATURES FOR DOCTORS